A Comprehensive Guide to Gluten Free Albuquerque

 Slate Street Cafe: Has the same owners as Sixty Six Acres but different chefs so not as many gluten free options.
 They have many gluten free labels on their menu, unfortunately cross contamination is an issue and the chile sauces aren’t gluten free.
 Simple but good breakfasts are an option plus salads and bowls.
 Great for mimosas!
 Here is a picture.

 Soo Bak Seoul Bowl: I had heard from the grapevine about this place.
 When I reached out they let me know that the sautéed mushrooms, build your own Bibimbap and sesame noodle are all gluten free.
 They also use Tamari sauce in their marinades.
 When I showed up, the hostess spoke to the kitchen to confirm gluten free and the did not recommend it for celiacs due to “cross-contamination risk” with the rice.
-Though it’s cooked in it’s on pot separately, which was confusing to me.
+Though it’s cooked in its own pot separately, which was confusing to me.
 We ended up not eating there.
 Many celiacs report a good experience.

 Steel Bender Brewyard: A popular spot on 2nd street, your options here are pretty much just salads or a burger with coleslaw as a side.
 The burgers are good.
 Make sure to get green chile on yours!